Skip to main content

 Biography

-Mohammad A. Maktoomi (formally written as Md.
-Ayatullah Maktoomi) is an Assistant Professor of Electrical and Computer Engineering at the Virginia Military Institute (VMI).
-He was born in Muzaffarpur, Bihar, India.
+Dr. Mohammad A. Maktoomi (formally written as Md.
+Ayatullah Maktoomi) was born in Muzaffarpur, Bihar, India.
 He earned his Bachelor of Technology degree in Electronics Engineering from Aligarh Muslim University (AMU), India, in 2009.
 He also holds a Master of Technology and a Doctor of Philosophy degree in Electronics & Communication Engineering from Indraprastha Institute of Information Technology Delhi (IIIT Delhi), India, awarded in 2016.

-Most recently, he was a faculty member in the Physics & Engineering department at the University of Scranton and a postdoctoral scholar in the iRadio Lab group at the University of Calgary, Canada.
-Before this, he held faculty positions at the Hindustan College of Science and Technology, Mathura, India, and at Aligarh Muslim University, Aligarh, India.
-His research interests encompass the design and analysis of radio-frequency/microwave circuits and systems for wireless communications, Internet-of-Things, and space applications.
+In the past, Dr. Maktoomi served as a faculty member in the Electrical and Computer Engineering at the Virginia Military Institute (VMI) and the Physics & Engineering department at the University of Scranton.
+He was also a postdoctoral scholar in the iRadio Lab group at the University of Calgary, Canada.
+Earlier in his career, he held faculty positions at the Hindustan College of Science and Technology, Mathura, India, and at Aligarh Muslim University, Aligarh, India.
+His research interests encompass the analysis, design and characterization of radio-frequency/microwave circuits and systems for wireless communications, Internet-of-Things, and space applications with a focus on RF power amplifiers.

-Dr. Maktoomi is an IEEE member and a regular reviewer for several leading IEEE transactions and journals (IEEE TMTT, MWCL, TCAS-I, TCAS-II, Access).
-He also serves as an academic editor for the PLOS ONE journal.
+Dr. Maktoomi has reviewed manuscripts for several leading IEEE transactions and journals (IEEE TMTT, MWCL, TCAS-I, TCAS-II, Access).
+He also served as an academic editor for the PLOS ONE journal.
 He has received prestigious awards and grants, including the University of Calgary Eyes High postdoctoral fellowship, the Best Student Paper Award at IEEE MWSCAS 2016, the DST Science and Engineering Research Board (SERB) travel grant, and was a winner of the microstrip bandpass filter design competition held during the IEEE IMaRC 2015.

 Comments